PensionBee/ddd-workshop/README.md

 - In **contexts/accounts/infra/repositories/accountsRepository.ts**:
   - Update the repository and mappers to handle account followers.

-### Writing Tests

-- TODO
+### Part 5: Testing Our Repositories

+- For each repository, write some tests to make sure the implementation is working as expected. lYou have complete freedom here to write whatever tests you see fit.

 ## Conclusion

+At first, the repository pattern might feel like overhead given we can just fetch data directly from a database/file, with or without a layer of abstraction (e.g. an ORM).
+Also, why not just fetch the accounts an account follows separately from fetching the `Account` entity itself when we need that data?
+In reality, there are probably multiple ways to model the domain we're working in - this approach may turn out to be a poor one over time and with further exploration of the domain (this is why early domain exploration is really important).
+However, it's certainly not unrealistic for this kind of approach to be a really GOOD way to model the entities in the domains we're working in.

-At first, the repository pattern might feel like a lot of overhead given we can just fetch data directly from a database/file.
-Also, why not just fetch the accounts an account follows separately from fetching the account itself?
-Good question and like every other architecture decision, there are trade-offs.
-With the repository pattern you can end up with a lot of complexity in the repository itself but what you gain is the ability to model entities in the most effective way, plus a single, logical place for the complexity to live.
-We can't always remove complexity but we can manage it.
-The end result?
-Simplicity and clarity in the code that matters, the application core, which we'll see in action in the next lesson.
+Ultimately, like every other architecture decision, there are trade-offs.
+With the repository pattern you can end up with a lot of complexity in the repository itself but what you gain is the ability to model entities in a way that models your business domain in the most accurate way.
+In addition, we get a single, logical place for the complexity to live - we can't always reduce complexity but we can certainly manage it.